Eva van Emden (she/her), freelance editor

 When to apply trauma-informed editing

 Some people suggest that 75 percent of people in Canada will experience trauma in their lives, even using the restrictive DSM definition.
-About 9 percent will develop PTSD.
-That suggests that a lot of people have psychological injuries.
-Looking at the measures for trauma-informed publishing, you can see that they provide benefits for everyone: documents that state clearly what is in them, that show awareness about mental health resources where appropriate, and that use respectful language; a publishing process that emphasizes great communication and respectful collaboration with authors.
-I think it’s worth keeping these guidelines in mind at all times.
+About 9 percent will develop post-traumatic stress disorder.
+That suggests that a lot of people at any given time have psychological injuries.
+And looking at the measures for trauma-informed publishing, you can see that they provide benefits for everyone: documents that state clearly what is in them, that show awareness about mental health resources where appropriate, and that use respectful language; a publishing process that emphasizes great communication and respectful collaboration with authors.
+It makes sense to maintain awareness of trauma-informed editing practices throughout our work.

 Resources